hanslhansl/cpptkinter/README.md

 ## thread safety
 In _tcl_ execution revolves around _interpreters_. _Tkinter_ adheres to this this structure and so does _cpptkinter_.
 In _cpptkinter_ a _tcl_ interpreter is represented by an instance of `cpptkinter::Tk`.
 Every instance has its own _tcl_ interpreter.

 If _tcl_ was compiled with threads disabled _cpptkinter_ isn't thread-safe.
 Only the thread that created a _tcl_ interpreter can use that interpreter.
-Only the thread that created a `cpptkinter::Tk` can use it or any of its children.
+Only the thread that created a particular instance of `cpptkinter::Tk` can use it or any of its children.

 If the _tcl_ interpreter was compiled with threads enabled _cpptkinter_ is somewhat thread-safe.
-Instances of `cpptkinter::Tk` and its children can be used across threads.
+An instance of `cpptkinter::Tk` and its children can be used across multiple threads.
 This isn't actual multithreading though as calls into _tcl_ are serialized and executed on the thread which created the _tcl_ interpreter.
 They are not executed in parallel.
 The thread safety only applies to _tcl_.
 Data races inside the _c++_ part of the library may still occur if e.g. two threads modify a widget's member variable simultaniously.
 ## examples